PDLT-University-of-York/test-split-site/docs/ultra/mark-schema.md

     - To add a new mark schema: click the **Plus icon**, then enter a name and click **Add**
     - To edit an existing schema: click the schema name
     </br>![decorative](images/mark-schema-add-edit-schema.png)
 4. Within a Mark Schema you can edit the name, or click the **three dots icon** adjacent to the name to copy or delete the schema.
+Note that you can't delete a mark schema if it has already been associated with an assessment.
 </br>![decorative](images/mark-schema-edit-name-copy-delete.png)
 5. To add rows: hover between the relevant rows and click the **plus icon** that appears.
 Enter a Mark Name and the relevant Mark Range.
 </br>![decorative](images/mark-schema-add-row.png)